 The Virginia opossum, Didelphis virginiana, is a raccoon sans the cute factor.
-It probably inspires more fear than really should and in more ways than one, but it is an uncommon common animal and should be appreciated much more than it is.
+It probably inspires more fear than it really should and in more ways than one, but it is an uncommon common animal and should be appreciated much more than it is.

 According to the authors of The Opossum: Its Amazing Story, it is a misunderstood animal.
 And it's at least pheripherally involved with two major figures of American history.